DeNetPRO/Node/guides/faq.md

 The system supports both multiple drives per node and multiple nodes per single drive.

+### What causes constant disk activity (read/write) on a node — is it the public-node status?

+The continuous disk activity comes mainly from replication and client traffic, not from being publicly reachable.
+Each 1 MB file part is replicated to at least 3 copies across the pool, and every upload/download of a part hits the disk.
+The routing/tunnel features used by publicly reachable nodes are memory-and-network work, not disk work.
+So disk wear scales with the volume of data replicated and served, not with the open port.

+### Can an NVMe cache drive be added to reduce HDD wear and speed things up?

+An NVMe cache reduces HDD wear only when data gets rewritten (a write-back cache collapses repeated writes).
+A DeNet data part is written exactly once and never modified, so there is nothing to collapse — every byte still lands on the HDD once, so wear is unchanged and just partly shifts to the cache drive.
+What a cache does help with is read-heavy moments — serving chunks to clients and to peers catching up — and leveling write bursts.
+Until a cache tier exists, run the node's storage entirely on an NVMe/SSD drive.
+A fast/cache node tier is noted as a possible future addition.

 ## Node Pools

 ### What is a Node Pool in the DeNet ecosystem?